 Your attorney should also understand the scientific principles concerning the effects of alcohol on the human body, the operational principles of the breath alcohol testing instrument to be used, legal aspects of breath alcohol testing, and supplemental information appropriate to the field of breath alcohol testing.

-The most common reason that a breath test reading is excluded by the court from the trial is because the prosecution cannot show substantial compliance with the statutory and administrative rules for maintaining the breath test machine use in your case.
+The most common reason that a breath test reading is excluded by the court from the trial is that the prosecution cannot show substantial compliance with the statutory and administrative rules for maintaining the breath test machine used in your case.

 Evidence of a defendant’s alcohol concentration, as shown by analysis of a specimen of his breath taken at the request of a peace officer, is generally admissible in a criminal trial for the offense of driving while intoxicated.
 Tex.
 Transp.
 Code Ann. § 724.064.

 For the criminal defense attorney, in a breath test case, the first goal is getting the judge to suppress the breath test reading because of a violation of the rules.
 Breath specimens collected under section 724.064 must be taken and analyzed under the rules of the DPS.
 Tex.
 Transp.
 Code § 724.001(7) and § 724.016.